Are you looking for new fun science activities for kids? Then try this cool Dancing Grapes Experiment with your children.

 Did you discover our Facebook group “Kids Activities Arts and Crafts” yet?
 Join us here for more fun kid’s activities, arts and crafts, DIY projects, science experiments, and educational resources.

-The Benefit of Science Experiments with Kids
+The Benefit of Science Experiments for Kids

 My children are obsessed with kitchen experiments.
 I personally love these kid’s activities as well since it gives me the perfect opportunity to combine fun with education.